State Individual Awards

 This is your opportunity to nominate an individual or group for WSPTA to consider for recognition.
 The WSPTA Awards Committee will use the information you provide to judge the nominees, so please provide as much detail as possible.
 Nominees who do not meet the state-level criteria will not be considered but could be nominated at the local PTA or council level.

-To nominate an individual or group to be considered by the WSPTA awards committee for one of the awards, complete the all-inclusive WSPTA Awards Nomination Form (revised January 2020).
-Deadline for nominations is March 1, 2020.
+To nominate an individual or group to be considered by the WSPTA awards committee for one of the awards, complete the all-inclusive WSPTA Awards Nomination Form which will be available Fall 2020.

 Email form to: email@example.com